DampSock/DampSock/README.md

 ![Profile views counter](https://komarev.com/ghpvc/?username=DampSock&&style=flat-square)

-### *I specialize in cybersecurity, and like to write scripts for fun pertaining to network security in my free time.*
+### *I specialize in cybersecurity, and I like to write scripts for fun pertaining to network security in my free time.*
 ### *I also enjoy ricing out Linux computers.
 I especially like working with Raspberry Pi computers.*
 ### *When I'm not writing miscellaneous scripts, I am probably 3D-printing random stuff.*